 Construction of the public hospital began in October 2012.

 Old And New: Integrated Care In The Twenty-First Century

 Seow Kin Yong, Director, Facilities Development, SingHealth

 Like many developed countries in the world, Singapore is facing the impending onslaught of a so-called “silver tsunami.”
 In the rapid ramp-up of healthcare facilities to cater for the escalating demand of an aging population, it is necessary for effective strategies to ensure that facilities are future-proof and meet the needs of a changing model of care setting.
 This model is moving away from a primarily acute setting to patient-centered integrated care, in order to rein in a drastic rise in healthcare costs, while maintaining a high standard of care.

 How should healthcare design respond to such changing needs?
 What are the conflicting requirements that the design needs to cater for?

 In her keynote address, Seow Kin Yong will discuss the necessary approaches in providing healthcare infrastructure that meets the current and future needs of the ageing population – balancing healthcare quality and costs from the perspective of an integrated health system and the physical infrastructure and design.

-Presented by Eve Edelstein, Director, Human Experience Lab, Perkins+Will
+Eve Edelstein, Director, Human Experience Lab, Perkins+Will

 Translational research now offers the means for medical and scientific findings to clinically inform the design of healthcare settings.
 The growing field of neuro-architecture provides brain-based design principles that seek to improve outcomes – for the most fragile through to the most gifted of users.
 In concerts, fully-immersive virtual reality and visual and acoustic simulations, combined with wearable brainwave and heartrate biosensors, measure the influence of the built environment on the brain, body and behavior.